PhilEllis/AnamCara-milestone-3/README.md

 ## User Stories -
 - #### story 1
     1. I want to connect with like-minded individuals who resonate with my messages, fostering meaningful conversations and supportive interactions.
-    1. I want to be able to login and edit or delete my messages should i chnge my mind.
+    1. I want to be able to login and edit or delete my messages should i change my mind.
     1. I want to be able to revisit and reflect upon my past messages, witnessing my personal growth and evolution over time.
     1. I want this to provide me with a slower less intrusive way of expressing myself and connecting.